Wednesday 13 November

 Location TBC

-1 - Exploring the link between inclusion and artistic practice: resistance towards teaching (and making) music
+1 - Exploring the link between inclusion and artistic practice: resistance within teaching and making music

-by Karolien Dons, Karine Hahn (ARTEMIS Diversity, Inclusion and Gender Equality Working Group) and Monica Vejgaard (EPASA)
+by Karolien Dons, Karine Hahn (Diversity, Inclusion and Gender Equality (DIGE) Working Group), and

 Location TBC